awsdocs/aws-java-developer-guide/doc_source/basics-async.rst

 You can use this mechanism to periodically poll for the asynchronous operation's results while your application continues to work on other things.

-For example, in the following code, an :java-api:`InvokeResult <services/lambda/model/InvokeResult>` object is retrieved asynchronously from the :tab
 Here is an example of an asynchronous operation that calls a |LAM| function, receiving a Future that can hold an :java-api:`InvokeResult <services/lambda/model/InvokeResult>` object.
 The InvokeResult object is retrieved only after :methodname:`isDOne()` is ``true``:

 .. literalinclude:: snippets/lambda_invoke_example/src/main/java/example/lambda/InvokeLambdaFunctionAsync.java
    :language: java
    :lines: 32-66

-When :methodname:`isDone()` returns ``true``, the InvokeResult object is

 .. _basics-async-callback:

 Asynchronous Callbacks
 ======================

-Alternatively to polling for the results using a :javase-ref:`Future <java/util/concurrent/Future>` object,

 In addition to using Java Futures to monitor the status of asynchronous requests, the SDK also allows you to implement a class that uses the :java-api:`AsyncHandler <handlers/AsyncHandler>`